centreon/centreon-documentation/versioned_docs/version-23.10/developer/developer-widget.md

 $template = initSmartyTplForPopup($path, $template, "./", $centreon_path);
 ```

-2.creating a php template to be use in html:
+2.creating a PHP template to be use in HTML:

 ```PHP
 $template->assign('widgetId', $widgetId);